Concealed Weapons Permit in Miami

 How often and when are classes offered?

-We offer our concealed weapons permit in Miami class seven days a week because your time is valuable and limited.
+We offer our concealed weapons permit in Miami class seven days a week by appointment because your time is valuable and limited.
 We make attending our concealed weapons permit class convenient.

 Do I need to pay for the concealed weapons permit in Miami class upfront?